openenergymonitor/learn/view/electricity-monitoring/emoncms-internals/developing-a-new-module.md

 #Developing a new module
 There is not a rule about how to make a new module but several things should be taken into account.
 The aim of this section is to provide information that can guide the process of developing a new module.

-This documentation has been written for EmonCMS v8.4.0, for future versions what is said here may be wrong or incomplete

 ##Model-View-Controller (MVC) paradigm
 EmonCMS uses the **Model-View-Controller (MVC)** paradigm where the **Controller** deals with the user/node request using the functionality defined in the **Model** (that works as a kind of library).